gcompris/GCompris-qt/README.md

 ![GCompris logo](src/core/resource/gcompris.png)

 ## Presentation
 [GCompris](https://gcompris.net) is a high quality educational software suite, including a large number of activities for children aged 2 to 10.
-Some of the activities are game orientated, but nonetheless still educational.
+Some of the activities are game orientated, but still educational.

-Currently GCompris offers in excess of 100 activities and more are being developed.
+Currently GCompris offers more than 100 activities, and more are being developed.
 GCompris is free software, that means that you can use it as you wish, adapt it to your own needs, improve it, and, most importantly, share it with everyone.